 2.)
 Their turquoise crown has no feathers.
 It’s just brilliantly blue colored bare skin.

 3.)
-Hawks, owls, and snakes are prey on this species.
+Hawks, owls, and snakes all prey on this species.

 5.)
 Males are not necessarily aggressive towards one another, they just try to outdo each other via displays of courtship to win the girl.